JetBrains/kotlin/spec-docs/function-types.md

 * A value of an extension function type cannot be **called** as a function, and a value of a non-extension function type cannot be called as an extension.
 This requires an additional diagnostic which is only fired when a call is resolved to the `invoke` with the wrong extension-ness.
-* If an extension function **literal** argument has some shape (its parameters are written out explicitly in the code and it's evident that there is or there isn't a receiver parameter), this shape must exactly match the extension-ness of the corresponding parameter.
-You can't pass an extension function **literal** where a function is expected and vice versa.
-The same holds for function expressions.
+* Shape of a function **literal** argument or a function expression must exactly match the extension-ness of the corresponding parameter.
+You can't pass an extension function **literal** or an extension function expression where a function is expected and vice versa.
-If you really want to do that, change the shape or use the `as` operator.
+If you really want to do that, change the shape, assign literal to a variable or use the `as` operator.

 So basically you can now safely coerce values between function and extension function types, but still should invoke them in the format which you specified in their type (with or without `@extension`).